 I sit in one of little restaurants along a cobbled street in a place which was chosen the favorite village of French people in 2017.
 I drink wine produced just around the corner.
 It’s one of the perfect moments when I forget about everything and enjoy here and now.
-I often feel it in the mountains but this time, the cute atmosphere of Kaysersberg made me feel this way.
+I often feel it in the mountains but this time, out of all cutest towns in France, Kaysersberg made me feel this way.

 It’s one of the places I can’t write too much about.
 But I can’t skip it because I don’t want you to miss this adorable place during your trip to Alsace 🙂 So let me take you on a photo trip to Kaysersberg.